Phone: 503-823-PLAY (7529)

 No dogs, either on or off-leash, are allowed at Foster Floodplain Natural Area, Tanner Springs Park, Whitaker Ponds Nature Park, or the amphitheater at Mt Tabor Park.
 The wildlife habitat, water quality, and environment in these parks are particularly vulnerable to dog impacts.
 Dog owners help protect these parks by visiting them without their pets.

 While your dog is your friendly, furry companion, other animals and even people may view dogs as a threat.
 Unleashed dogs can harm birds, amphibians, fish, and other wildlife.
 They may also disturb breeding areas or harass wintering wildlife causing them to use valuable energy reserves.
 Dogs running loose in natural parks also trample plants and create inappropriate trails.
 Worse, they can endanger themselves, other dogs, and people.
 Portland City Code requires that all dogs in parks must be kept on a leash unless in a designated off-leash area.

 Scoop the poop

 Dog poop is essentially raw sewage; it contains harmful organisms like E. coli, Leptospira, and roundworms.
 These organisms can be contracted by other dogs, wildlife, and even children.
 Bacteria from dog poop can wash into rivers and streams when it rains.
 City Code also requires that all poop must be picked up and disposed of into the proper receptacle.
-Violation of either leash or scoop laws will result in a $150 fine.
+Violation of either leash or scoop laws will result in a fine of up to $150.

 Every dog deserves the freedom to run, play, and socialize with other dogs.
-The City of Portland manages 32 off-leash areas, ranking first in the country for dog parks per capita, according to Forbes Magazine.
+Portland Parks & Recreation offers 33 off-leash areas, ranking first in the country for dog parks per capita, according to the Trust for Public Land rankings.

 Parks are for everyone